Got Milk? Why You Should Rethink Ditching Dairy

 Advertisement

-Another study in the British Journal of Nutrition found that fermented dairy products like yogurt — which contain probiotics, a.k.a. good-for-you bacteria — were associated with lower risk of coronary heart disease.
+Another study in the British Journal of Nutrition found that fermented dairy products like yoghurt — which contain probiotics, a.k.a. good-for-you bacteria — were associated with a lower risk of coronary heart disease.
 (However, it found that non-fermented dairy products were associated with a higher risk.)

 And research has linked milk products to improved bone health.
 This is, in part, because the nutrients in dairy — you know them by now: calcium, phosphorus, protein.
 They all contribute to bone health, according to the International Osteoporosis Foundation.